umbra-ai1/umbra-ai/README.md

 - **Monero (XMR):**
   `84cLNScC865NsxXvSDg25AhYXctKvPcegJnRAKKUw4igJ3RNfk87oovNxM9v9b8Y1A4JR89tVR9YF833dDFWr3VeF78pRHu`

-> ❤️ Every bit helps — even small donations go directly toward infrastructure, development, and maintaining the hosted platform.
+> ❤️ Every bit helps — even small donations go directly toward infrastructure and development.

 ---

-## 🌱 Other Ways to Support
+## 🌱 Other Ways to Contribute

 - ⭐ Star this repo
-- 🧵 Share [umbraai.xyz](https://umbraai.xyz) with like-minded users
+- 🧵 Share [umbraai.xyz](https://umbraai.xyz) with privacy-first or AI-curious friends
-- 🐛 Submit issues, feedback, or feature requests
+- 🐛 Submit feedback or open feature requests
-- 🔧 Contribute (coming soon: Dockerized backend + theme support)
+- 🔧 Contribute code (coming soon: backend & Docker setup)
-- 🗣️ Spread the word in privacy, AI, and open-source communities
+- 🗣️ Share Umbra in forums, socials, or communities
+---

+## 🚧 Project Status

+Umbra is under active development.
+The goal is to make it easier to:

+- Run your **own model** (without needing a gpu cluster)
+- Chat with **large models** (70B+, fine-tuned) *without needing your own GPU cluster*
+- Host AI experiences that are **fully in your control**

+Right now, Umbra supports 9B-class models via Ollama and other inference servers.
+Larger model hosting is a longer-term objective as we expand backend support and access to stronger hardware.

 ---